How to Snorkel at Night – A Comprehensive Guide

 You don’t really need a special nighttime camera, but if your pictures are coming out a little dim or blurred, set your camera to ISO 1600+ to improve the image quality.
 The slower your lens, the higher the ISO should be.

 Remember that directing your flashlight beam on your target will result in a big white splash mark on your final picture.
 Shine your light slightly away from the intended animal (or corals, etc.) and you’ll get a better picture since your subject will be illuminated without having too much light on it.
-Your snorkeling buddy can assist you by swiveling the light around until you get the right angle.
+Your night snorkeling buddy can assist you by swiveling the light around until you get the right angle.

 Using the camera flash is not a good idea for 2 reasons: